Sp3ctro/Sp3ctro.github.io/_posts/2020-02-01-FRM-Reading-5.md

 ---
 Separating the risk of a multi-asset portfolio into distinct factor-based VARs, and the calculation of diversified, and undiversified VAR.

-## VAR Mapping Principles
+# VAR Mapping Principles
 VAR mapping is the process of measuring the risk of a portfolio in terms of risk factors common to the - potentially quite varied - book of assets.
 VAR mapping can also help measure the risk of assets which have little historical data available regarding them, by transforming the asset-specific risk into a general measure of risk exposure.
 An example of this is measuring the risk of a bond in terms of generalised interest-rate risk.

-VAR mapping aggregaties risk exposure which removes the need to measure & manage the risk of each position in the portfolio individually
+VAR mapping aggregates risk exposure which removes the need to measure & manage the risk of each position in the portfolio individually
 1. VAR mapping expresses the portfolio's risk in terms of risk factors common to its positions
 2. VAR mapping facilitates risk aggregation across instruments where aggregation using price-based methods might not be possible
 3. VAR mapping is useful for measuring time-varying characteristics of portfolio risk
 4. VAR mapping is useful when historical data about a position is not available

 ## The VAR Mapping Process
 The VAR mapping process involves reducing a portfolio of assets to a risk exposure expressed in terms of their *General Risk Factors*.
-Their *Specific Risk Factors* will be the individual position's idiocyncratic exposures; given we often deal with portfolios of dozens, hundreds or even thousands of positions with their own idiosyncratic risks, we can consider maximum diversification and simply ignore these positon-specific risks.
+Their *Specific Risk Factors* will be the individual position's idiocyncratic exposures; given we often deal with portfolios of dozens, hundreds or even thousands of positions with their idiosyncratic risks, we can consider maximum diversification and simply ignore these position-specific risks.

 For example, for Cash Equities, we can consider that a portfolio of 30 or more (or so) positions is sufficiently diversified, and that the idiosyncratic risk has been mostly mitigated.
 Each position in our portfolio will have an Equities Market Exposure of...